IT Career Guide

 What is Imposter Syndrome?

 This is the overwhelming kind of feeling you get whenever you stumble upon or think about your successes and achievements.
 It’s the feeling that you do not actually deserve those successes.
-Your mind tells you that you aren’t intelligent, creative, or as talented as you think you are – that you are just a really lucky person.
-It also might mean you have a fear that one day, people will realize that you are a fraud and untalented.
+Your mind tells you that you aren’t intelligent, creative, or as talented as you think you are, that you are just a really lucky person.
+It also might mean you have a fear of success or a fear of failure, both symptoms associated with mental health conditions such as social anxiety disorder.

-It was identified first in 1978 by two psychologists who theorized that women were more uniquely affected imposter syndrome more than men.
-However, as the years passed, research has begun to show that BOTH men and women experience feelings linked to imposter syndrome.
+It was identified first in 1978 by two psychologists who theorized that high achieving women were more uniquely affected by imposter syndrome than men.
+However, as the years passed, research suggests that BOTH men and women experience imposter syndrome.
+In fact, several studies including systematic reviews and literature reviews have explored its prevalence in academic settings, medical students, and even healthcare simulation educators.
+Learning about imposter syndrome meaning helps us better understand the root of these psychological struggles.

 Symptoms of Imposter Syndrome